microsoft/powercat-automation-kit/site/content/support.md

 ## Power CAT Team

 The core Power CAT team are unable to do custom troubleshooting or consulting to a broader audience.
-If you are experiencing issues with or have questions about the Automation Kit for Power Platform, Join our [Office Hours](/office-hours) or instead raise your issue or questions via [https://aka.ms/ak4pp-issues](https://aka.ms/ak4pp-issues)
+If you are experiencing issues with or have questions about the {{<product-name>}}, Join our [Office Hours](/office-hours) or instead raise your issue or questions via [https://aka.ms/ak4pp-issues](https://aka.ms/ak4pp-issues)